Like moths to a flame, millions of people visit NYC every year for a chance to catch a glimpse of the world-famous views

 When you reach the observatory you’ll find yourself breathless.
 The One World Trade Center (previously called the Freedom Tower) offers the most epic views New York City.

-You’ll see Rockefeller Plaza Center, the glorious Statue of Liberty, the Empire State Building, the Hudson River and all 5 boroughs from this NYC viewpoint.
+You’ll see Rockefeller Plaza Center, the glorious Statue of Liberty, Empire State Building, Hudson River and all 5 boroughs from this epic viewpoint.

 If you’re not terrified of heights, I highly suggest visiting the Sky Portal.
 It’s a glass floor overlooking the city streets 100 floors below you — it’s such a crazy experience!

 Fun fact: The One World Trade Center stands at 1,776 feet (including the spire), in honor of the year America declared independence.

 Admission: Buy tickets here.